 You need to be ready for whatever is coming at you on the basketball court.

 Like a shortstop in baseball or a linebacker in football, an alert basketball player should always be in an athletic stance.
-You can be quicker, faster and more alert when you are in your athletic stance.
+Doing so can put you in position to react quickly on offense and defense.

 The foundation of a proper athletic stance starts with: